Michigan No-Fault Insurance Lawsuit FAQs

 Lawyers answers frequently asked questions about auto accident cases and the process involved in filing a Michigan No-Fault insurance lawsuit.

-Does it cost money to file a lawsuit?
+Does it cost money to file this type of lawsuit?

 No it doesn’t cost money to file a Michigan No-Fault insurance lawsuit.
 In Michigan, most car accident personal injury lawsuits and car accident lawyer fees are paid on a contingency basis, meaning that the accident victim will have to pay the auto lawyer a small portion of the monetary damages — only if the attorney wins your case.
 The auto accident victim does not have to pay any money up front and doesn’t have to worry about loans to pay the attorney.
 And if the auto accident lawyer does not win your case, there is absolutely no cost to the accident victim.
 Take a look at the Michigan Auto Law guarantee.